SmartWalkieOrg/VoicePing-Walkie-Talkie-AndroidSDK/README.md

 ```

 You can then use the instance to connect to server, subscribe a channel, or do PTT.
-In order to use the instance, we need to expose the instance to public.
+In order to use the instance, you need to expose the instance to public.

 ```java
 public class VoicePingClientApp extends Application {